alexandre-touret/alexandre-touret.github.io/en/2023/03/27/rest-api-versioning/index.md

 But, how to ship them?

-I you based your source code management on top of GitFlow, you would be able now to deliver releases available from git tags and release branches.
+If you based your source code management on top of GitFlow, you would be able now to deliver releases available from git tags and release branches.
-The good point is you can indeed build your binaries on top of these ones.
+The good point is you can indeed build your binaries on top of these.
 The bad one, is you must design and automatise this whole process in a CI/CD pipeline.

-{{< admonition tip "Share it" true >}}
 Don't forget to share it to all the stakeholders, whether developers, integrators or project leaders who are often involved in version definition.
-{{< /admonition >}}

 _Hold on, these programs must be executed against a configuration, aren't they?_

 Nowadays, if we respect the [12 factors](https://12factor.net/) during our design and implementation, the configuration is provided through environment variables.

-Yes, your API versioning will also impact your configuration.
+To cut long story short, your API versioning will also impact your configuration.
-It's so mandatory to externalise and versionize it.
+Thus, it becomes mandatory to externalise it and version it.

 You can do it in different ways.

 You can, for example, deploy a configuration server.
 It will provide configuration key/values regarding the version.
 If you want a live example, you can [get an example in a workshop I held this year at SnowcampIO](https://github.com/alexandre-touret/rest-apis-versioning-solution).
 The configuration is managed by [Spring Cloud Config](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/#_quick_start).

 You can also handle your configuration in your Helm Charts if you deploy your app on top of Kubernetes.
 Your configuration values will be injected directly during the deployment.
 Obviously if it's a monolith, it will be strongly difficult.

 Why?

-Because you will loose flexibility on version management and the capacity on deploying several versions of your service.
+Because you will lose flexibility on version management and the capacity on deploying several versions of your service.

 ## Authorisation management

 Here is another point to potentially address when we implement API versioning.
 When you apply an authorisation mechanism on your APIs using [OAuthv2](https://oauth.net/2/) or [OpenID Connect](https://openid.net/), you would potentially have strong differences in your authorisation policies between two major releases.

 You would then restrict the usage of a version to specific [clients or end users](https://openid.net/specs/openid-connect-core-1_0.html#Terminology).